Hervar77/infinity-doc/mkdocs/api/infinity.bcrypt.md

 Parameters:

 - password: `string`
-  >the string to serve as a password
+  >The string to serve as a password.

 - cost: `number`, optional
-  >the number of rounds to run
+  >The number of rounds to run.

 Return type: `string`